-Deciding to put your house up for sale can be a nerve-racking decision.
+Listing your house for sale can be a nerve-racking experience.

-It’s easy to begin worrying that your home might not attract a lot of interest and that it will simply sit on the market for months on end while you put the rest of your life on hold.
+It’s easy to begin worrying that your home might not attract a lot of interest and that it will sit on the market for months while you put the rest of your life on hold.

 5 Factors That Affect How Long It Takes to Sell a House